Department of Communication

 Does UCM have a good public relations program?

 Yes, it does.
 In fact, its curriculum is closely aligned with the recommendations made by the Public Relations Society of America Commission on Education.
 In addition, class sizes are small, and students have the opportunity to interact with professors in and outside the classroom.
-As of October 11, 2014 the program's curriculum will be CEPR accredited.
-UCM's PR program will be the 38th PRSA certified program in the world.
+As of October 11, 2014 the program's curriculum is CEPR accredited.
+UCM's PR program is the 38th PRSA certified program in the world.

 What can I do with a degree in PR?

-You can do just about anything.
+You can do just about anything that gives organizations and groups a voice.
 Our graduates hold careers as CEOs, vice presidents, account executives, agency owners and more.
 They work in for-profit and nonprofit organizations in industries including pharmaceuticals, hospitality, entertainment, sports, education and finance.
 Further ideas on what you can do with a PR degree are found on the Public Relations Student Society of America website.

 Has anyone who majored in Public Relations at UCM been successful?

 Yes, many of our graduates have gone on to successful careers.
-One of our alumni was global head of communications at Novartis, another is the director of public relations and marketing at Children’s Mercy Hospitals and Clinics, a third serves as the chief marketing editor at the Public Relations Society of America, fourth is CEO and president of Aircraft Electronics Association, a fifth is a social media strategist at Silpada.
+One of our alumni was global head of communications at Novartis, another is the director of public relations and marketing at Children’s Mercy Hospitals Kansas City, a third serves as the chief marketing editor at the Public Relations Society of America, a fourth is CEO and president of Aircraft Electronics Association, a fifth is a Silpada social media strategist, a sixth is with Ruder Finn in NY, and a seventh is with Cerner.
 This is just a tiny sample of our graduates’ success stories.

 Who can assist me with my four-year plan and help me decide what courses to take?

 An academic advisor will help you initially.
-They will also assist you as you take general education courses.
+Those in the CAHSS advising office will also assist you as you take general education courses.
 One of those courses is COMM 1100: Introduction to Communication Studies.
-The instructor of this course will help you develop your own individualized four-year plan.
+The instructor of this course will help you develop your own individualized four-year or two-year (for transfers) plan.
 You can also ask any of the public relations professors for help at any time.
 The program coordinator is Tricia Hansen-Horn.
-She can be reached at firstname.lastname@example.org.
+She can be reached at email@example.com.